moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 ---

 <h2>Junction Analysis</h2>

-**When RNA is transcribed, introns get spliced out, and exons are stitched together.**

 -  A junction read is a sequencing read that spans across an exon–exon boundary.
 -  The Junction Analysis graph counts these reads and classifies them by the splice motifs they use (the bases at the splice donor and acceptor sites).